dojo/framework/docs/en/stores/supplemental.md

 });
 ```

-Note that attempting to access state is not supported in IE and will immediately throw an error.
+Note that attempting to access state is not supported in IE11 and will immediately throw an error.

 # StoreProvider